sdargoeuves/noodleops-mkdocs/docs/posts/2025-10-netlab-checkpoint/index.md

     - Each Vagrant box you create will have a **fixed management IP**
     - You'll need to create separate boxes for different management subnets
-    - The management IP must match what you'll use in your netlab topology
+    - The management IP must match what you'll use in your *netlab* topology
     - Changing the IP post-creation will break policy installation and certificate management

-    **Example:** If you plan to use `10.194.59.200` for Check Point management IP in your netlab environment, create your box with that IP.
+    **Example:** If you plan to use `10.194.59.200` for Check Point management IP in your *netlab* environment, create your box with that IP.
 If you need a different IP (`192.168.1.100`), you'll need to create another box.

     !!! note "Matching IP Addresses"
-        Ensure the management IP in your netlab topology matches the one used during box creation.
-You can influence the management IP by adjusting the `id` field in your netlab topology file.
+        Ensure the management IP in your *netlab* topology matches the one used during box creation.
+You can influence the management IP by adjusting the `id` field in your *netlab* topology file.

 ### Prerequisites

 To follow this guide, you'll need:

 !!! note "Check Point image"
-    An account on the [Check Point support portal](https://support.checkpoint.com/) to download the Check Point CloudGuard image.
+    An account on the [Check Point support portal](https://support.checkpoint.com/) so you can download the Check Point CloudGuard image.

 !!! note "System Requirements"
     **Hardware requirements** (based on this [Check Point document](https://sc1.checkpoint.com/documents/R81.20/WebAdminGuides/EN/CP_R81.20_RN/Content/Topics-RN/Open-Server-Hardware-Requirements.htm?tocpath=Open%20Server%20Hardware%20Requirements%7C_____0#Open_Server_Hardware_Requirements))